-Nepal has large cottage industries surrounding clothing materials, metal works and jewelry.
-Lesser known items include tea, sculptures, rice paper, incense, spices, dolls, puppets and trekking gear.
+Nepal has large cottage industries surrounding clothing materials, wood crafts, metal works and jewelry.
+Lesser known items include tea, sculptures, rice paper, incense, spices, dolls, puppets and trekking clothing.

 Tourists visiting Nepal will often find many things unique to this region at great prices.
-So much so many the export and shipping businesses are plentiful.
+So much so that export and shipping businesses are plentiful.

-If you are planning to purchase items or souvenirs specific to Nepal It is important to know what you are looking for.
-There are quite a few fakes and less than genuine items that people will try to pass off as genuine.
+If you are planning to purchase items or souvenirs specific to Nepal it is important to know what you are looking for.
+There are quite a few fakes and less than genuine items that people will try to pass off as genuine or old.

-The prices below are based on low end items after bargaining.
+The prices below are based on low end mark-ups after bargaining.

 Read on and find out what the best buys are when visiting Nepal.

-Traditional clothing in Nepal is one of the countries largest exports and most popular tourist souvenir.
+Traditional clothing in Nepal is one of the countries largest exports and most popular tourist souvenirs.

-Woolen goods are produced from both yak wool and sheep wool while finer items are made from cashmere and silk.
-If purchasing finer goods do know the difference in cashmere and silk quality.
+Woolen goods are produced from both yak wool and sheep wool while finer items are made from pashinia, cashmere and silk.
+If purchasing finer goods do know the difference in cashmere and silk quality before shopping.

-Woolen goods are popular are relatively cheap to purchase.
-Popular clothing items include Nepalese woolen hats (that cover the ears), woolen sweatshirts, waistcoat, gloves, slippers and shoes.
+Woolen goods are popular and relatively cheap to purchase.
+Popular clothing items include Nepalese woolen hats (that cover the ears), woolen sweatshirts, waistcoats, gloves, slippers and shoes.
+Lighter weight tops, trousers and coats are also widely avaiable.

 Other popular items include woven or embroidered shirts, trousers, blouses and dresses.

-Nepalese traditional clothing is distinguishable by it's high durability, warmth and often from bright colors used in the materials.
+Nepalese traditional clothing is distinguishable by its high durability, warmth and often from bright colors used in the materials.
+There is a 70s look to many clothes in Nepal however new modern designs are becoming more wide spread in recent years.

 Many of today's Nepalese clothing is colorfast, but do a color check beforehand just to be sure.

-Pashmina is the name given to Cashmere in Asia.
-Though historically many will explain that Pashmina refers to the soft under hair of the goats found in Nepal.
-Whereas Cashmere refers to the rest of the wool.
+Pashmina is the name given to cashmere in Asia.
+Though historically many will explain that pashmina refers to the soft under hair of the goats found in Nepal.
+Whereas cashmere refers to the rest of the wool.
+This is often a selling tactic in Nepal to be aware of to boost the price.

-There are also several different types of quality Pashmina available in Nepal and price varies accordingly.
-Examples include cashmere with silk woven into it for embroidery (expensive) or Nylon woven into the material (cheap).
+There are also several different types of quality pashmina available in Nepal and the price varies accordingly.
+Examples include cashmere with silk woven into it for embroidery (expensive) or nylon woven into the material (cheap).

 The most common type of cashmere souvenir are scarves and ladies shawls.

-.As a tourist the best place to find cashmere in Nepal to purchase for a souvenir is Thamel.
+Best places to buy cashmere in Nepal: .As a tourist the best place to find cashmere in Nepal as a souvenir is Thamel.
 Though the prices will start quite high so bargain hard.
 For larger purchases go directly to the factories.
 The streets off New Road also offer some cashmere.
 Bhaktapur also has several stores.
 Learning some Nepalese will help.

 Both Kathmandu and Pokhara are filled with trekking stores selling anything from sleeping bags to summit jackets and water filters.